bheimbu/evolutionary_ecology/docs/source/section.rst

 .. thumbnail:: /_static/seaview_2.png

-After the NJ analysis finsihes, the resulting tree opens in a new window.
+After the NJ analysis finishes, the resulting tree opens in a new window.
 Here you can (among other options):

 - Display bootstrap values
 - Root your tree (Re-root to set the outgroup; click on relevant square that appears)